 Calling himself a ‘typical product of the Clothworkers’ Department of the University of Leeds’, Professor Aldred Barker rose through the ranks to become its third Chair from 1914 to 1933.
 He also was a longstanding editor of ‘The Journal of the Leeds University Textile Association’, and then ‘The Journal of Textile Science’, to which he was the prime contributor, predominantly on the international wool industry, drawing on his visits to Europe, the Americas, South Africa, India and the Far East.

-1868-1884: Born near Oulton, Leeds on 31 May 1868.
+1868-1884: Born at Fleet Mill near Oulton, Leeds on 31 May 1868.
 Church of England upbringing, influenced by the church and the City Art Gallery (his father being on the original committee).
 Until the age of 16 he worked at his father’s factory, Sheepshanks Mill, Kirkstall Road.

 From 1884: Studied at the Yorkshire College with a Clothworkers’ Company Scholarship, and particularly recalled attending art lectures by Lewis F Day.
 Became Treasurer of the Student Association, and was asked to establish the Student Textile Society.
 Sat for a Senior Scholarship.
 Became an Honorary Associate of the Yorkshire College, and was awarded an MSc on the formation of the University of Leeds in 1904.

 1887-1893: Appointed Head of the Textile Department, Saltaire Technical School.
 Founded the Shipley Textile Society.

 1894-1914: Became Head of the Textile Department at Bradford Technical College.
 Designed and equipped Bradford’s Textile School.
 Founded the Bradford Textile Society.